PhilChodrow/website_source/content/feedback/feedback.md

 <br> - PIC16A, Fall '20
 <br>
 \[Editorial note: I'm not sure this student understood what they were wishing on me.\]

+*I think this was the course in which I "grew up."* <br> - PIC16B, Spring '21

 *Thanks so much for a wonderful quarter!
 Live Long and Prosper :)* <br> - PIC16A, Fall '20 <br>
 \[Editorial note: Star Trek is a running bit throughout the lecture notes.\]